Newsletter No. 3 (EN)

 The Withholding Tax System in Thailand

-Although Lorenz & Partners always pays great attention on updating information provided in newsletters and brochures we cannot take any responsibility for the completeness, correctness or quality of the information provided.
+Although Lorenz & Partners always pays great attention to updating the information provided in newsletters and brochures we cannot take any responsibility for the completeness, correctness, or quality of the information provided.
 None of the information contained in this newsletter is meant to replace a personal consultation with a qualified lawyer.
-Liability claims regarding damage caused by the use or disuse of any information provided, including any kind of information which is incomplete or incorrect, will therefore be rejected, if not generated deliberately or grossly negligent.
+Liability claims regarding damage caused by the use or misuse of any information provided, including any kind of information which is incomplete or incorrect, will therefore be rejected, if not generated deliberately or grossly negligent.

 I. Introduction

-A Thai Company which pays taxable income to individuals/companies is generally obliged to withhold income tax based on the provision of the Revenue Code of Thailand and remit the same to the Revenue Department.
-Details of this procedure subdivided by income tax categories are described as follows.
+A Thai Company which pays to an individual or company is generally obliged to withhold (income) tax based on the provision of the Revenue Code of Thailand and remit the amount to the Revenue Department.
+Details of this procedure are described as follows.

 II.
 Individual Taxpayer